 The Foundation awards Junior Fellowships to college seniors and college graduates without teaching experience and Senior Fellowships to experienced school teachers.
 The only difference in the two kinds of fellowships is that Junior Fellows are expected to attend graduate school full-time for a maximum of two years and Senior Fellows may elect to attend graduate school part-time for up to a maximum of five years.
 The monetary amount of the two fellowship awards are the same.

 Each year at least one Madison Fellowship is awarded to an applicant in each of the fifty states.
-The fellowships pay for the cost (up to a maximum of $24,000) of obtaining one of the following graduate degrees:
+The fellowships pay for the cost of obtaining one of the following graduate degrees:

 The fellowships are intended to enable students to undertake graduate study of the roots, principles, framing, and development of the United States Constitution.
 Therefore, each fellowship recipient must take at least twelve semester hours or their equivalent in topics related to the framing and history of the Constitution of the United States.